A HIDDEN GEM

 Why you should go to Ipoh

 The city of Ipoh is the capital of the state of Perak and Malaysia’s 3rd largest city.
 The limestone hills of Ipoh are over 200 million years old.
-There are rainforests, caves, rivers, lakes, and more in Ipoh and surrounding areas.
+Surrounding areas of Ipoh have rainforests, caves, rivers, lakes, and more.

 I have been to Ipoh and to nearby towns during my travels to Malaysia and have relatives living in Taiping, just 1 hour’s drive away.
 I first went to Ipoh in the late 1980’s when the city was starting to recover from years of decline after the closure of the tin mining industry which flourished in the 1800’s to 1900’s and had made Ipoh a very wealthy city.
 It was known as “the city that tin built” and used to be one of the wealthiest tin mining cities in the world.